glotzerlab/hoomd-blue/sphinx-doc/units.rst

 Units
 =====

-HOOMD-blue stores and computes all values in a system of generic, but fully self-consistent set of units.
+HOOMD-blue stores and computes all values in a system of generic, fully self-consistent set of units.
 No conversion factors need to be applied to values at every step.
 For example, a value with units of force comes from dividing energy by distance.
-You may be familiar with this system of units as being referred to as reduced units.
-These will be more formally generalized here for application to all types of potentials in HOOMD-blue.

 Fundamental Units
 -----------------